aettran/polkadot-erc20/README.md

-# Basic ERC20 contract built with ink! for substrate and polkadot
+# A simple ERC20 contract built with ink! for substrate and polkadot

 ## Prerequisite